-Nichols Arboretum Professional Review and Guide
+Nichols Arboretum Professional Guide

 "For a short, rugged hike close to Ann Arbor, the Nichols Arboretum on the Huron River has a few miles of trails with steep climbs, scenic overlooks, a formal garden, and riverside picnic areas.
 The trails pass through prairie, wetlands, and hardwood forest.
 In addition to a fine collection of native Michigan trees, this “living museum” features species from around the world.

 Outed as a living museum, Nichols Arboretum (or the Arb, as the locals call it) was established in 1907 as the University’s botanical garden and arboretum.
 Less than ten years later, the botanical garden and the arboretum went their separate ways.
 The garden moved to a new location on Iroquois Street.
 Nearly fifty years later, the garden moved again, to its current site on Dixboro Road.
 (See the Matthaei Botanical Gardens hike description.)
 The arboretum comprises 123 hilly acres tucked between the University of Michigan, Geddes Road, and the Huron River.
 What began as an 80-acre site has grown significantly in the past hundred years."